pelaezdj/EasyEncrypt/README.md

 How to use:

     format luks sde
+Will...
+    prompt the user to type "YES"
+    ask for a password
+    luksFormat the device
+    luksOpen the device
-Will prompt the user, ask for the password, luksFormat the device, luksOpen the device, format the mapped device, and luksClose the device
+    format the mapped (opened) device
+    and luksClose the device

 Running...